 Yes, it might get cold during the winter months but the city also comes alive and literally sparkles!

 Hasty Pudding Theatricals is a bawdy production that promises silly plots, low production values, and college humor.
-At Harvard University’s Farkas Hall.
+Hosted at Harvard University’s Farkas Hall.
 February 12 – March 10, 2019

 One of the best Winter activities is to escape the cold for some entertainment.
 That being said, Brattle Theatre shows classic, independent, and foreign films year round.
 ImprovBoston is sure to bring some laughs, plus you can get 25% off as an Irving House guest; just ask the front desk for a coupon code!

-One of the biggest reason people love Boston is the history.
-Boston Tea Party Reenactment on December 16th gives attendees the opportunity to join in on an iconic protest.
+One of the biggest reasons people love Boston is the history.
+The Boston Tea Party Reenactment on December 16th gives attendees the opportunity to join in on an iconic protest.